Subspace Variational Quantum Simulation: Fidelity Lower Bounds as Measures of Training Success: Discussion

 \section{Discussion}

 In this paper, we propose a method to simulate the Trotter time evolution of a subspace using PQCs.
 The subspace can be arbitrarily chosen by preparing a set of orthonormal initial states that serve as its basis.
 After training the PQC with the $2d-1$ initial states to capture the $d$ columns of the matrix representation of the Trotter circuit (restricted to the subspace) in the given basis, the PQC can reproduce the dynamics of any linear combination of the basis states.
-The algorithm offers advantages from two perspectives: First, while Trotter approximation requires a circuit depth that grows linearly with the number of time steps, the PQC can approximate the same dynamics with a constant circuit depth, independent of the simulation time.
-Second, the algorithm needs only a single training of the PQC to reproduce the dynamics of arbitrary states within the subspace, whereas algorithms for single state require retraining for each new initial state.
+Notably, a single training procedure suffices to reproduce the dynamics of arbitrary states within the subspace, whereas algorithms for single state require retraining for each new initial state.
 Furthermore, the training landscape of the algorithm provides warm-start---barren-plateau-free---regions for each iteration.
 While this warm-start property has been proven for iterative algorithms restricted to the single-state training \cite{puig2025variational}, we extend the theorem to our algorithm, which addresses the multi-state optimization setting.
 Consequently, our algorithm maintains sufficient trainability for large systems, whereas VQAs often fail due to gradients that vanish exponentially with system size.

 The success of our algorithm is measured by fidelity.
 In this context, the fidelity lower bound for states within the given subspace provides a performance guarantee for the worst-case training scenario of the PQC.
 While computing this bound is generally NP-hard in the framework of QCQP, we relax the problem and introduce an SDP-based method for efficiently calculating the fidelity lower bound between arbitrary states (within the subspace) evolved under the Trotter circuit and those produced by the trained PQC.
 This bound is evaluated directly from the cost function values naturally obtained during the training process.